 Stroll around the Rundle Mall

-The best thing to see there apart from shopping are the several items of modern sculpture in the mall such as “Rundle Mall balls” two large stainless steel spheres, water fountain and group of life-size bronze pigs.
+The best thing to see there apart from shopping are the several items of modern sculpture in the mall such as “Rundle Mall balls” two large stainless steel spheres, a water fountain, and a group of life-size bronze pigs.
 They also have names!
-Oliver, Elliott, Truffles and August!
-Rundall Mall is a must-see place to visit, especially to pat all the 4 pigs.
+Oliver, Elliott, Truffles, and August!
+Rundall Mall is a must-see place to visit, especially to pat all 4 pigs.
 Even though Rundle Mall is a bit touristic, it is a great starting point for exploring Adelaide and it also falls under things to do in Adelaide for free.

 Explore Adelaide Central Market

 Discover Adelaide Central Market for some fresh produce and quality food.
 There are many places to get a hot meal including a place in the food court that allows you to fill up a plate with a choice of Asian dishes – buffet style.